4 years full time, 6 years part time

-Our research is driven by the academic and policy-oriented activities of individual researchers, shaped by our unique ‘engaged excellence’ approach.
-This means working in partnership with those at the heart of the change we wish to see – including policy-makers, civil society, activists and practitioners – to produce and mobilise rigorous and operationally relevant research and evidence.
+Our research is driven by the academic and policy-oriented activities of individual researchers, and shaped by our unique ‘engaged excellence’ approach.
+This means working in partnerships with policy-makers, civil society, activists and practitioners to produce and mobilise rigorous – and operationally relevant – research and evidence.

 We are looking for PhD students interested in working on projects that respond to the following global challenges and their intersections:

 - reducing inequalities